Discovery Innovation Advocacy

 In 1963, the government of Sierra Leone and the United States Agency for International Development (USAID) assessed the needs of Sierra Leone in agriculture and education.
 On the basis of their recommendations, the government established Njala University College in the mold of an American Land Grant University.
 Technical assistance was provided by USAID, with the University of Illinois as the implementing partner.
 Faculty from the College of ACES taught at Njala during its formative years and several graduates of Njala came to Urbana-Champaign to pursue graduate degrees.
 Njala University was displaced from its rural location in 1994 when many of its facilities were destroyed during the Sierra Leonean civil war.
 As a result, faculty and students set up in Freetown, and Njala University was officially deemed an independent university in 2005.
 In recent years, the university has made great strides in rebuilding and expanding its main campus in the Moyamba District.
 The University of Illinois and Njala University currently host a number of joint activities through their academic partnership.
 These include workshops, seminars and training focused on nutrition, food security, food processing, agribusiness and sustainability.
 This partnership between the University of Illinois and Njala University creates many opportunities for students, faculty and staff to collaborate with one another through study abroad programs or research projects carried out in Sierra Leone.

 On the campus of the University of Illinois at Champaign - Urbana, there are special programs with special missions.
-One such program is the AgReach program and the Study Abroad out of the Agricultural, Consumer, and Environmental Sciences out of the College of Agricultural, Consumer and Environmental Sciences, also known as ACES.
+One such program is the AgReach program and the Study Abroad program out of the College of Agricultural, Consumer and Environmental Sciences, also known as ACES.
 On the final leg of my trip, I met up and worked with Dr. Paul McNamara, the director and founder of AgReach and his study abroad class.
 His course focuses on sustainability in Sierra Leone.
 After digging a little deeper into the soil of its beginnings, I found out that the program is as special as the mission and the people involved.
 Check out this video to learn more about the background of this program and interviews from key people on the campus of UIUC.

 This trip was a lot of fun!
 A lot of Work!
 And filled with a lot of Information!
 There were times that I felt, unbeknownst to us, that we were on a reality show about surviving in the the beautiful brushes.
 While other times, I felt that I was on one of the best vacations I could imagine.
 With both, Dr. Paul McNamara, the director and founder of AgReach and Amber Martin, my present day Pippi Longstocking sheroe, there to help us navigate through this study abroad program, I knew I was good with either one of these scenarios and more.
 What surprised me most was that this opportunity is offered every year to students at UIUC!
 It has been like a hidden gem that more people need to know about.
 What a great opportunity for students!
 The AgReach program out of ACES is just impressive and I got to see what this special study abroad program is all about.
 Everywhere the class went, I went…Banana Island, Makeni, Bo, even a cool chimpanzee sanctuary, just to name a few!
 Now, through story, sound and sights, you will see what I saw and experienced, by taking your own tour of this amazing program offered to students at the University through my eyes.